emagiz/emdocs/referenceguide/web-service-inbound-gateway.md

+---
+id: web-service-inbound-gateway
+title: Web service inbound gateway
-# Web service inbound gateway
+sidebar_label: Web service inbound gateway
+---
 #### Used to receive webservice calls and send reply messages.
 Gateway to receive SOAP web service calls over HTTP(S) and send SOAP reply messages.
 This is used in combination with a servlet container, e.g. <i>Jetty Server</i>, where you have to specify which web service operations are forwarded to this gateway.